Glossary¶

 The partial update is the fastest among other update options.
 Instead of the full screen, only the previous and next contents of the modified window are uploaded to the screen, and then the screen refreshes without the blinking effect.

 It supports monochrome screens only.
-Possible ghosting may appear, especially outside the modified window.
+Ghosting may appear, especially outside the modified window.

 The partial update is highly recommended for human-machine interfaces.